Dog swollen face

-Determining the cause of a dog that has a swollen face is a simple process of elimination.
-Once you work out why the face is swelling, you'll know how to tackle it, stop the swelling and help your dog to recover.
+Determining the cause of a dog's swollen face is a simple process of elimination.
+Once you work out why the face is swelling, you'll know how to tackle it, stop the swelling and help your dog recover.

 When a dog has swollen face, the potential cause could be:

 - Other Causes

 You should always seek the advice of a professional vet for a complete diagnosis and treatment plan for your pet.

 A severe allergic reaction may lead to swelling of a dog's throat, making it difficult for them to breathe normally.
 If your dog’s throat is swelling, their windpipe may be cut off, leading to a change in the color of their gums and potentially your dog passing out.

 You likely won’t know that your dog is allergic to something until they react.
 Signs your dog may be having an allergic reaction include:

 If you see any of these signs, take your dog to the vet immediately.
 Your vet will ask questions to help them work out the cause.
 It can be helpful for the vet if you suggest what might have caused the allergic reaction.